tourhunter-com/help-tourhunter-com/_en/supplier_company.md

 In the profile in edit mode for each employee there is the option to enable the checkbox "Show in company profile".
 If Supplier has enabled checkbox, employee is displayed in the profile of this company in the "Team" block.
 Only those employees who are already registered in the system or accepted the invitation are displayed.

-The interaction between the two Suppliers
+### **The interaction between the two Suppliers**

-Supplier #1 can add Supplier #2 to "My Suppliers".
-Then Supplier #2 will apear at Supplier#1 in "My Agents" section (if Supplier #2 has public rates).
-In the "Marketplace", Supplier #2 card will be displayed with the label "My Supplier" for Supplier #1.
+Supplier#1 can add Supplier#2 to "My Suppliers" section.
+Then Supplier#2 will apear at Supplier#1 in "My Agents" section (if Supplier#2 has public rates).
+In the "Marketplace", Supplier#2 card will be displayed with the label "My Supplier" for Supplier#1.

-Supplier #1 will appear at Supplier #2 in "My Agents" section when booking is confirmed from Supplier #1 or Supplier #1 will request rates from Supplier #2 (and they will be confirmed).
+Supplier#1 will appear at Supplier#2 in "My Agents" section when booking is confirmed from Supplier#1 or Supplier#1 will request rates from Supplier#2 (and they will be confirmed).